 Although it’s a spray, you can adapt the application method to meet your needs.
 You can spray the liquid into a container and use a fine brush for precision – it’s a spray that can also be painted on.

-If you do accidentally get any of this product on surrounding areas (e.g. plastic or fiberglass), you can simply wipe it off.
+Since the liquid doesn’t dry instantly, you’ll have more than enough time to correct any unintended errors.
+And if you do accidentally get any of this product on surrounding areas (e.g. plastic or fiberglass), you can simply wipe it off.

 Manufacturer’s Specs and Features